Practice Security Questions Now

 Common ENCOR Traps

-- Questions in Security often include distractors that look correct for Security but violate least-privilege, durability, or availability requirements.
+- Questions in Security often include distractors that look correct for Security but violate security policy, convergence, or redundancy requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.